cncf/tag-app-delivery/operator-wg/whitepaper-public-comment/README.md

 It closes with related work, what additional value Operators can bring beyond this white paper and the next steps for Operators.

 ### The goal of this document
-This document aims to define operators for cloud-native applications in the context of Kubernetes and other container orchestrators.
+This document aims to define operators for cloud native applications in the context of Kubernetes and other container orchestrators.

 ### Target Audience / Minimum Level of Experience
 This document is intended for application developers, Kubernetes cluster operators and service providers (internal or external) - who want to learn about Operators, and the problems they can solve.
 It can also help teams already looking at Operators to learn when and where to use them to best effect.
 It presumes basic knowledge of Kubernetes, such as familiarity with Pods and Deployments.

 ## Foundation
 Kubernetes and the success of other orchestrators have been due to their focus on the main capabilities of containers.
-While companies began their journey to cloud-native, working with more specific use cases (microservices, stateless applications) made more sense.
+While companies began their journey to cloud native, working with more specific use cases (microservices, stateless applications) made more sense.
 As container orchestrators grew their reputation and extensibility, requirements became more ambitious.
 The desire to use the full lifecycle capabilities of an orchestrator was also transferred to highly distributed data stores.